 Don’t assume anything.

 Some people have no symptoms at all, so it’s important to talk to your doctor if colorectal cancer runs in your family.
 He or she may decide to recommend a colonoscopy before 50.
+Also, if a patient has seen a doctor and their symptoms still aren’t getting better, Dr. Pantel recommends a colonoscopy.

 Don’t be afraid of the tests, either.
 Many people are put off by the preparation for a colonoscopy, which includes taking a strong laxative the day before to clean out the bowels.
 But colonoscopy is considered the gold standard for diagnosing colorectal cancers, and it saves lives.